Fannie Mae, Freddie Mac shares tumble as Treasury overhaul plan disappoints

 Ackman said in August the securities’ gains this year helped fuel strong returns at Pershing Square Holdings fund, which has gained 54% this year.

-Reporting by Michelle Price, Alden Bentley, Richard Leong and Svea Herbst-Bayliss; Editing by David Gregorio, Steve Orlofsky and Tom Brown
+Reporting by Michelle Price, Alden Bentley, Richard Leong and Svea Herbst-Bayliss; Editing by David Gregorio, Steve Orlofsky, Tom Brown and Richard Chang